renebarto/baremetal/doc/tutorials/03-setting-up-project-structure.md

 When a build target is selected, it can also be built using `Build->Build <target>` or `Build->Rebuild <target>`

-Please be aware that in the current view, `Solution Explorer`, it is not possible to select the `demo-image` target.
+Please be aware that in the current view, `Solution Explorer`, it is not possible to select the `demo-image` target, as it is not an executable.

 <img src="images/visualstudio-solution-explorer.png" alt="Solution explorer tab" width="600"/>